 Abel crawled into Riona’s lap and went on to play with his cars.
 Jax looked on with this stunned expression, and Chibs chuckled amongst himself.
-Jax didn’t hear what his son had whispered, Chibs on the other hand did.
+Jax hadn’t heard what his son had said, Chibs on the other hand did..
 That’s what had the Scot so tickled.
 Jax, however, was blown away by the relationship between his son and these girls.
 It’s like Abel had known them forever.
 Aislinn came to her feet then kissed the top of Abel’s head.

 “I’m gonna put him away, so he’s safe and sound.”